-- For long, people have had all sorts of wrong ideas and misconceptions about sign language systems. - In this class we discuss these misconceptions and we show how the study of sign languages is so important to the study of human language in general.
+- For long, people have had all sorts of wrong ideas and misconceptions about sign language systems. - In this class we discuss these misconceptions and we show how the study of sign languages provides great insights for the study of human language in general.